A2ii launches two self-paced training modules for supervisors on gender lens and practices in insurance

 - Apply to learnings to practice

 The rapid gender assessment uses leading gender diversity indicators for regulatory and supervisory practices, workforce representation and workplace practices.
 It is designed as a high-level snapshot that should help supervisors understand their current state of diversity and inclusion.
 The assessment does not require a significant amount of data or precise percentages, it scores automatically and provides learners with an overall score reflecting on their state of diversity and inclusion which could be foundational, intermediate or advanced, along with a commentary on how to get better.

 How to take the training

-The two modules are hosted on A2ii’s learning and exchange platform – Connect.A2ii, restricted to insurance supervisors and are free of charge.
+The two modules are hosted on A2ii’s learning and exchange platform – Connect.A2ii.
 If you are already a Connect.A2ii member, you will find the two training modules under your Catalogue tab.
 Supervisors: if you're not a member, create an account by clicking on ‘create new account’ link at the bottom right corner of this page.

 The training catalogue within the platform features A2ii’s flagship training modules as well as interaction and discussion space.